toridyar/react-dnd-keyboard-accessible-backend/README.md

 # react-dnd-keyboard-accessible-backend

 An additional backend to make [`react-dnd`](https://react-dnd.github.io/react-dnd/about) accessible by supporting keyboard inputs.
 This is starting with
 ['react-dnd-accessible-backend'](https://github.com/discord/react-dnd-accessible-backend) and has been updated to use latest version of react-dnd (16.0.x).
+This also removes the built-in preview so you can use a custom preview - see example using `react-dnd-multi-backend`.

 ## Installation